-If you love to drown your grilled cheese in ketchup, this red sauce is going to overpower the subtle flavours of a well-crafted Chardonnay.
+If you love to drown your grilled Cheese in ketchup, this red sauce is going to overpower the subtle flavours of a well-crafted Chardonnay.
 For this reason, I would choose a red Zinfandel.
-Zinfandel isn’t overly tannic, and it has a touch of sweetness to it, thus it will stand up against the acidic and sugary ketchup.
+Zinfandel isn’t overly tannic, and it has a touch of sweetness to it.
+Thus it will stand up against the acidic and sugary ketchup.

 Zinfandel is going to rip through the saltiness of this dish as well, making the match quite refreshing.

 If you decide to toss some bacon strips into your cheesy masterpiece, a Pinot Noir or Beaujolais will bode well for your taste buds.
-These two reds are light and refreshing against the saltiness of the bacon and cheese in this dish.
+These two reds are light and refreshing against the saltiness of the bacon and Cheese in this dish.
 If I were to pick between the two, I’d select a more complex Pinot Noir for dinner time and the lower in alcohol Beaujolais for lunch.

 Grilled Cheese, Tomato Soup & Wine

-Wine Pairings and Fancier Grilled Cheese Sandwich
+Wine Pairings and Gourmet Grilled Cheese Sandwich

 The re-imagining of Grilled Cheeses has become a popular item at restaurants.
 You might see grilled cheese sandwiches made using Gouda cheese, artisan sourdough breads, stilton cheese, or even cheese made from nuts.
 Some grilled cheeses may have granny smith apples on them, red onions, basil, and pulled pork.
 We recommend consulting our food and wine pairing database to best pair up these flavours.